-- Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners will be directed to use age appropriate online resources and tools by staff.
+- Learners will be supported to use appropriate search tools, apps and online resources as identified following the Trust processes regarding risk assessment. - Learners will be directed to use age appropriate online resources and tools by staff.

 Tree Tops Primary Academy will ensure a comprehensive whole academy curriculum response is in place to enable all learners to learn about, identify and manage online risks effectively as part of providing a broad and balanced curriculum.
 These will include: